Summer 2026 Courses have arrived!

 8:00am - 5:00pm, M-F

-Introduction to the principles of ecology at the population, community, ecosystem levels; field studies of local lakes, wetlands, and prairies used to examine factors that control distributions, interactions, and roles of plants and animals in native ecosystems.
+This course introduces the principles of ecology at the population, community, and ecosystem levels.
+Field studies of local lakes, wetlands, and prairies are used to examine factors that influence the distribution, interactions, and roles of plants and animals in native ecosystems.

 An introduction to the principles of ecology at the organismal, population, community, and ecosystem levels.
 The course integrates lectures and field studies to examine factors controlling the distribution and abundance of plants and animals in native ecosystems.
-General topics include climate, microclimates, soil, aquatic environments, responses of organisms to environment, life history, population growth and regulation, demography, species interactions, community composition and structure, landscape ecology, trophic structure and productivity, and biogeochemical cycles.
+General topics include climate and microclimates, soil and aquatic environments, and organismal responses to environmental conditions.
+Additional topics include life history, population growth and regulation, demography, species interactions, community composition and structure, landscape ecology, trophic structure and productivity, and biogeochemical cycles.
 There is a strong emphasis on field ecology (what do ecologists do?), meaning that students will conduct many field research projects.
 These require collection, analysis, and the interpretation of data in short reports.

 Pre-requisites: Two semesters of introductory biology or consent of the instructor